invariantlabs-ai/docs/docs/guardrails/secrets.md

 Prevent agents from leaking sensitive keys, tokens, and credentials.
 </div>

 Agentic systems often operate on user data, call APIs, or interface with tools and environments that require access credentials.
-If not properly guarded, these credentials — such as API keys, access tokens, or database secrets — can be accidentally exposed through system outputs, logs, or responses to user prompts.
+If not adequately guarded, these credentials — such as API keys, access tokens, or database secrets — can be accidentally exposed through system outputs, logs, or responses to user prompts.

 This section describes how to detect and prevent the unintentional disclosure of secret tokens and credentials during agent execution.